francisashley/shard-docs/README.md

 ## Basic usage

-The `docs.config.ts` file is the entry point and where shard-docs is configured.
+The `docs.config.ts` file is the entry point where shard-docs is configured.

 ```tsx
 import MarkdownHelloWorldContent from './content/hello-world.mdx'